cesprey47/General-Repo/README.md

 # General-Repo
-My General Repository for all work I have completed
+My General Repository for all work I have completed.